Raghu-102433/ZIKV-Insilico-Vaccine-Design/README.md

 - Codon-optimized vaccine shows high potential for **expression in E. coli**.

 ---

+## 🧪 Research Outcome & Future Work

+This study presents a promising multi-epitope vaccine candidate against ZIKV, supported by strong in silico evidence of immunogenicity, stability, and receptor binding.
+While the computational results are encouraging, experimental validation through in vitro and in vivo studies will be essential to confirm its real-world efficacy and safety.

+---

+---
 ## 📄 License

 This project is licensed under the **MIT License**.